 - A. Responsibility.
-Lead responsibility for overall coordination and implementation of the Partnership Agreement should be assigned as follows: NRCS - Mississippi River Basin Coordinator, USACE - Northwestern Division Regional Integration Team Leader, or their designees. - B. National Teams.
-The Agencies should establish three National Teams to coordinate activities, identify needs, present findings, and document agency leadership decisions in support of this agreement. - C. Field Implementation Teams.
-The Agencies should support and encourage the establishment of six to ten Field Implementation Teams to serve as pilot activities for implementing innovations, removing impediments to the NRCS/USACE partnership efforts, and engaging and supporting local leadership in solving water and related natural resources problems. - D. Liaison Exchange.
-The Agencies should continue their existing liaison exchange, at mutually agreed to locations and duration.
-Liaisons should provide staff support to help carry out actions identified through this Partnership Agreement. - E. Goods and Services.
-The Agencies should explore mechanisms that provide for the effective and efficient exchange of goods and services necessary to accomplish the intent of each Agency's legislative responsibilities and mandates, as appropriate. - F. National Points of Contact.
+Lead responsibility for overall coordination and implementation of the Partnership Agreement should be assigned as follows: NRCS Liaison to USACE, USACE Liaison to NRCS, or their designees.
+Contact information will be maintained on the Partnership website. - B. National Team.
+The Agencies will establish a National Team to coordinate activities, identify needs, present findings, and document agency leadership decisions in support of this agreement. - C. Project Field Implementation Teams.
+The Agencies will support and encourage the establishment of Project Field Implementation Teams to serve as pilot projects for implementing innovations, removing impediments to the NRCS/USACE partnership efforts, and engaging and supporting local leadership in solving water and related natural resources problems. - D. Liaison Designation.
+The Agencies should continue their designation of liaison positions.
+Liaisons should provide staff support to help carry out actions identified through the Partnership Agreement. - E. Goods and Services.
+A Memorandum of Agreement (MOA) between USACE and USDA was executed on December 7, 2005 which governs the respective responsibilities regard the provision of goods and services.
+Further, the Agencies will develop jointly an NRCS/USACE agency-wide MOA that provides for the effective and efficient exchange of goods, services, and funding necessary to accomplish the intent of each Agency's legislative responsibilities and mandates, as appropriate.
+The Agencies will support using this MOA as guidance for development of project specific MOAs for states and districts. - F. National Points of Contact.
 National points of contact should be established by each Agency by subject matter for coordination on program and technology issues.
-Points of Contact should be reviewed annually and kept current.
+Points of Contact should be reviewed annually and kept current. - G. Regional MOUs.
+The Agencies should establish regional level MOUs to support implementation of the National Partnership Agreement and enhance coordination across multiple states within NRCS Regions and USACE Divisions or Districts.